ibm-cloud-docs/openshift/cluster-create-vpc-gen2.md

 ## Prerequisites and notes
 {: #cluster-create-vpc-prereq}

+* Ensure that your VPC account has sufficient quota for vCPU, memory, GPU, instance storage, and optimized instance storage resources.
+VPC manages these quotas on a per-account basis for virtual server instance (VSI) worker nodes.
+If you reach a quota limit, worker node provisioning fails.
+To check your current quota usage, see [Viewing VPC resource metrics](/docs/vpc?topic=vpc-vpc-quota-metrics){: external}.
+For more information, see [VPC quotas](/docs/vpc?topic=vpc-quotas){: external} and [Why do my VPC worker nodes fail to provision due to quota limits?](/docs/openshift?topic=openshift-ts-worker-vpc-quota).

 * If worker nodes must access public endpoints, or if you plan to enable both the public and private cloud service endpoints, you must attach a public gateway to each subnet in your VPC to access default {{site.data.keyword.redhat_openshift_notm}} components such as the web console or OperatorHub.